Bestowinc/protect-lite/README.md

 ### iFrame

 This library creates the necessary html elements and styling for the Bestow application to operate within an iFrame.
+All elements are created at the bottom of the existing `body`.

-Partners can integate the library into their website like this...
+Partners can integrate the library into their existing website like this...

 ```html
 <head>